michael-barchy/auvio-dl/README.md

 ## Usage

 * Visit Auvio (and login)
-* Pick a video and click the play button
+* Pick a video and click the play button (you will see a debugger notification, do NOT cancel)
 * You will find a download button just before the subtitle icon
 * There is no feedback of the download in the browser
 * Temporary downloads are located in N-m3u8DL-RE folder